🚀 A month after the beta release, Purchases page had 142 engaged users with a total of 2,171 successful sales.

 After some time it seemed like the iterations were headed on the right direction, where it became more parallel with web designs.

-⚠️ A common problem I faced for web and mobile was not knowing where to place the vehicle overview information (web - information inside the right column, mobile - information in the accordion if expanded) along with the rest of the purchases content that users find more important.
+⚠️ A common problem I faced for web and mobile was not knowing where to place the vehicle overview information along with the rest of the purchases content that users find more important.
 There needed to be a solution where both information can live without disrupting the user flow.

 To address the challenge of effectively displaying vehicle overview information alongside the purchases content without disrupting the user flow, the solution leverages panels for the web and sheets for mobile.
 This approach maximizes space for the information that matters most to our users — in this case, allowing users to view as many key details (vehicle VIN, purchased date, dealership, total amount, payment status, etc.) about the vehicle possible per page.